gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 git add .
 ```

-To remove files from the staging area, use the command:
+To unstage a file, use the command:

 ```
 git reset HEAD <file>
 ```

-This command will be further explained in a future article.

 </br>
 </br>